MiaoShi09/image_builder/README.md

 ## Expect Content
 * 2 Dockerfiles to build AionR execution environment for ub18.04, ub16.04
-* 2 Dockerfiles to build the images contains the latest AionR packages
+* 2 Dockerfiles to build the images contains the latest AionR package
 * Jenkinfile to build images and push them into docker hub or other image storage system
 * A shell script to trigger the testing